my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 - Numberator is in cardinal (one, two, three 基数词); denominator is in ordinal (first, second, third 序数词).
 - E.g., $1/2$ (one-half), $2/3$ (two-thirds), $3/11$ (three-elevenths), $3 5/7$ (three and five-sevenths)

-Decrease/increase a negative number: "Decrease" and "increase" refer to the absolute value.
+**Decrease/increase** a negative number:
+"increase" means move to the right (become "more positive") and "decrease" means move to the left (become "more negative").

-- Decreasing a nagative number means move toward zero; i.e., add a positive number to it.
-E.g, decreasing -5 by 3 results in -2.
+- Decreasing a nagative number means move away zero; i.e., add a negative number to it.
+E.g, decreasing –5 by 3 results in –8; decreasing –3 by 2 results in –5.
-- Increaseing a negative number means move apart from zero;
+- Increaseing a negative number means move to zero; i.e., add a positive number to it.
+E.g, increasing –5 by 3 results in –2; increasing -3 by 2 results in –1.

+But there are different answers:
+> Positive and negative numbers are “directed numbers.”
+In terms of “absolute value,” the direction no longer applies.
+The decreasing of a negative number is the same as the decreasing value of a positive number —toward zero.

+Compare negative numbers: the one to the left on the number line is smaller.
+- –3 is less than –1 because –3 is to the left of –1
+- –5 is less than –3 because –5 is to the left of –3

 ## Polynomial and Exponential